webaware/eway-payment-gateway/readme.txt

 1. Navigate to 'Event Espresso > Payment Methods' on the menu
 2. Select eWAY from the Payment Methods menu
-3. Click the Activate eWAY Payments buttom
+3. Click the Activate eWAY Payments button
 4. Enter your Rapid API key/password and Client Side Encryption keys for your live site and the sandbox
 5. Select the appropriate settings for your site